 Femés to Papagayo

 One of the nicest hikes in Lanzarote is the one that goes from Fémes to Papagayo.
 It offers the very best of the island: mountain views; coast views that span to the Altantic and Fuerteventura; and gorgeous beaches at the end.
-The starting point is in Fémes, a village where only 200 people live and which is a favorite for people who plan to go hiking in Lanzarote.
+The starting point is in Fémes, a village where only 200 people live and which is a favorite for its amazing hikes.

 There is also longer trail that goes through Los Ajaches and that can be walked in around 4 hours.